 This course includes math topics as they relate to the elementary education.
 Topics include geometry, measurement, coordinate geometry, transformations, use of manipulatives in teaching mathematics, the use of calculators and computer software.
 Instructional strategies and use of hands-on materials will be included.

-MATH 2241 Calculus for Business, 5 credits Social and Life Sciences applications of integrals.
-Students who have earned
+MATH 2241 Calculus for Business, 5 credits Social and Life Sciences Prerequisite: Math 141 or Math 1141, or 4 years of

 Prerequisite: Math 141 or Math 1141, or 4 years of college preparatory math